frazer-rbsn/orderedset/README.md

 ## Usage

-For example, if we have a large array of strings, and we know that every string in this array should be unique:
+For example, if we have a large array of strings:

 ```swift
 let largeCollection: [String]
 ```

-We can easily change this to an OrderedSet like this:
+If it's important to retain the order of these strings, and we want to ensure that each string is unqiue, we can easily change this to an `OrderedSet` like this:

 ```swift
 let largeCollection: OrderedSet<String>